agnesuwamahoro/javascript/readMe.md

 Whith curiosite i have made this project just  to see how far I am in creating myself website.

 ### project setup instructions

-we used visual studio code to writte some code and styling it .chrome to see some result to open this project you must have a web-browser
+we used visual studio code to writte some code and styling it .chrome to see some result and to open this project you must have a web-browser

 ## author
 Uwamahoro agnes

+### Technology used

+css,javascript,html

 ### license

-this project is protectd under terms of MIT license
+this project is protected under terms of MIT license

 ### copyright
 2018